 Other Reasons to Avoid Medications

-Another problem with anxiety medications is that they can actually make anxiety worse.
+Another problem with anxiety medications is that they can make anxiety worse.
 In the short term, these medicines may provide some relief.
 But unfortunately, if you use these medicines for so long without any additional coping tips, your brain will start to depend on them as the only way to cope with stress.

 So when you stop taking these medicines, you'll have lost some of your natural coping skills which, if you suffer from anxiety, may already have been struggling.
 That's a significant risk without alternative treatments and a doctor's supervision.